Mizoram: 1966 uprising

 On 1 March 1966, the Mizo National Front (MNF), led by Laldenga, declared independence from India, marking the beginning of the Mizo Uprising.
 The movement had been brewing for years, fuelled by grievances such as the 1959 Mautam famine and perceived neglect by the Assam government.
 Mizo leaders, having gained external support and arms from East Pakistan (now Bangladesh), meticulously planned a coordinated attack on government installations across the Mizo District.
 The MNF launched Operation Jericho, a surprise offensive targeting Assam Rifles posts, the Aizawl treasury, and key administrative buildings.

 By dawn, MNF forces had seized control of Aizawl, Lunglei, Champhai, and other towns, effectively cutting off Indian government authority.
 In their declaration of independence, they appealed to the United Nations for recognition and sought support from neighbouring countries, such as China, United States, Japan, France, Indonesia and the United Kingdom.
 However, none of the countries the MNF appealed via their embassies and conculs helped them.

 An Indian Air Force MD 450 Toofani, the jet used during the 1966 airstrikes on Aizawl, marking the only instance of India bombing its own territory.

 The Indian government, caught off guard, responded with unprecedented military force, including the first and only aerial bombing of its own territory.
-Aizawl was targetted on 5 March 1966 in the Bombing of Aizawl.
+Aizawl was targeted on 5 March 1966 in the Bombing of Aizawl.
 The Indian Air Force used Toofani and Hunter fighter jets to strafe and bomb rebel positions, forcing thousands of Mizos to flee into forests.
 The overwhelming military retaliation quickly regained control of Aizawl, and MNF forces retreated into the hills, continuing a guerrilla insurgency for the next two decades.

 To respond to the ensuing insurgency, the army proposed Operation Accomplishment to demolish smaller villages and merge the populations to larger centres.
 The plan scheme was contributed with input from Sam Manekshaw and Sagat Singh.
-This was done in four stages between 1967-1969.
+This was done in four stages between 1967 and 1969.
 The centres would be fitted with facilities for shops, roofing material, dispensaries, schools and food.
 The scheme oversaw numerous human rights abuses.
 The Indian army burnt down 21 villages, gutted 2133 houses and raped 54 women in the evacuations.
 A total of 17 churches were burnt down, and others were occupied with worship restricted.
 Despite the failure of the initial uprising, the MNF remained active, operating from bases in East Pakistan and Burma, eventually leading to peace negotiations in the 1980s.